ARCON: Advancing Auto-Regressive Continuation for Driving Videos: Introduction

 In video-related research, video continuation or prediction~\cite{oprea2020review,ming2024survey} is a task that is highly relevant to these studies.
 The learning objective of this task is considered to be key to building a world model~\cite{ha2018recurrent,hafner2023mastering}.
 Currently, the most popular video generation works~\cite{luo2023videofusion,wu2023tune,xing2023survey} are mainly based on the diffusion model.
 GameNGen~\cite{valevski2024diffusion} has achieved exceptional world modeling capability and stunning visual effects of predicted frames.
 Before the wave of LLMs, methods based on the auto-regressive models have shown potential in long-term motion prediction~\cite{wu2021motionrnn, gao2022simvp}.
 However, efforts are still required to better adapt them to complex real-world scenarios.

 Many researchers believe that LLMs have advantages in certain aspects, such as diverse generation, multi-modal fusion, and scalable model capability.
 Researchers aim to further harness the capabilities of the next-token prediction paradigm and explore scaling up to even larger models.
-LVM~\cite{bai2024sequential} demonstrates that auto-regressive learning solely on tokenized image and video frame sequences can yield reasonable scaling performance and some non-trivial next-frame inference results.
+Sequential Large Vision Model~(LVM)~\cite{bai2024sequential} demonstrates that auto-regressive learning solely on tokenized image and video frame sequences can yield reasonable scaling performance and some non-trivial next-frame inference results.
 WorldGPT~\cite{ge2024worldgpt} acquires an understanding of world dynamics by analyzing millions of videos across various domains.
 Some cutting-edge works, such as VideoPoet~\cite{kondratyuk2023videopoet} and GAIA-1~\cite{hu2023gaia}, have already achieved impressive results in token-based video generation.

-These works inspire us to explore the potential of LLMs further in video continuation.
-The significant computational power and engineering investment required make exploration and ablation experiments challenging for LLM-based visual generation.
+These works inspire us to explore the potential of LVMs further in video continuation.
+The significant computational power and engineering investment required make exploration and ablation experiments challenging for LVM-based visual generation.
 There are currently many open problems that have not been fully researched:

 \begin{enumerate} \item How do we select a suitable tokenizer setting for videos, whose encoding tokens can be effectively learned by an auto-regressive model? \item How to avoid degeneration into stationary results in long-term video generation? \item How to improve the visual quality of generated results? \end{enumerate}